As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 All Warhammer 40k Codex release dates in 2025

-Full tracker of all Warhammer 40,000 10th edition codex books and upcoming release dates, including GW's Adepticon reveals for Space Wolves!
+A Full tracker of all Warhammer 40,000 codex books and their release dates, plus the latest updates on what's coming next for 10th edition.

-Which Warhammer 40k codex releases are coming in 2025?
-18 armies have now received their 10th edition codex (or at least an index update) – but there are eleven more we know will get a rulebook before the next edition.
-We’re keeping this guide stocked with all the 10th edition codex release dates we know are coming in 2025 and beyond, and the latest new releases too.
-There’s also handy info on how to use your codexes, and links to our army guides.
+30 armies have now received their 10th edition Warhammer 40k codex (or at least an index update) - with another just about to drop, and more certain to come later.
+We're keeping this guide stocked with all the 10th edition codex release dates we know are coming in 2025 and beyond, and the latest new releases too.
+There's also handy info on how to use your codexes, and links to our army guides.

 For now, though, let's run through the latest official codex rulebooks - some already released, some scheduled, and others as yet mired in mystery.
 You can click the links below to find the info you need:

-Warhammer 40k codex release dates 2025 - Games Workshop photo showing chaos daemons models
+Warhammer 40k codex release dates guide - Games Workshop photo showing the cover of the 10th edition Drukhari codex and the new Lady Malys character model

 Confirmed 10th edition codex release dates

-Of the at least 24 10th edition codexes we expect to arrive over the (roughly) three years of the edition, 18 factions now have either a codex or an updated index, with three more books due in mid 2025.
-There was also a re-release of Index Deathwatch, after it was deprecated by Codex Imperial Agents, and a mid-edition refresh of Index Chaos Daemons.
+Of the at least 27 10th edition codexes we expected to arrive over the (roughly) three years of the edition, a whopping 30 factions now have either a codex or an updated index, with three more to go.
+This includes a re-release of Index Deathwatch - which was briefly deprecated by Codex Imperial Agents - and mid-edition refreshes of both Index Chaos Daemons and Index Imperial Knights.

 Here's a table showing all the codexes (and updates) released so far: